 Students will form groups to work on projects.
 Each group will consist of two, three, or four students.
-Topics for projects will be related to empirical issues in international economics, such as empirical tests of the Heckscher-Ohlin model, or to issues of current policy relevance, such as the optimal timing of trade and financial liberalization.
+Topics for projects will be related to empirical issues in international economics, such as empirical tests of the Heckscher-Ohlin model, or to issues of current policy relevance, such as the modeling financial contagion.
 Each group will make a one hour presentation of its research at the end of the course.